dimsumlabs/dsl-formal/proposed/code_of_conduct.md

 > DimSumLabs is dedicated to providing a harassment-free experience
 > for everyone, regardless of gender, gender identity and expression,
 > sexual orientation, disability, physical appearance, body size,
-> race, or religion.
-We do not tolerate harassment of people at our
+> race, political affiliation or religion.
+We do not tolerate harassment
-> events or space in any form.
-People violating these rules may be
+> of people at our events or space in any form.
+People violating these
-> sanctioned or expelled from the space or the event at the discretion
+> rules may be sanctioned or expelled from the space or the event at the
-> of any DimSumLabs member.
+> discretion of any DimSumLabs member.
 >
 > Harassment includes offensive verbal comments related to gender,
 > gender identity and expression, sexual orientation, disability,
-> physical appearance, body size, race, religion.
-Harassment also
+> physical appearance, body size, race, political affiliation and
-> includes sexual images in public spaces, deliberate intimidation,
+> religion.
+Harassment also includes sexual images in public spaces,
-> verbal or physical threats, stalking, following, harassing
+> deliberate intimidation, verbal or physical threats, stalking, following,
-> photography or recording, sustained disruption of talks or other
+> harassing photography or recording, sustained disruption of talks or
-> events, inappropriate physical contact, and unwelcome sexual
+> other events, inappropriate physical contact, and unwelcome sexual
 > attention.
-People asked to stop any harassing behaviour are expected
+People asked to stop any harassing behaviour are expected to
-> to comply immediately.
+> comply immediately.
 >
 > If a person engages in harassing behaviour, DimSumLabs members may
 > take any action they deem appropriate, including warning the offender